 The No. 10 overall selection in the 2000 WNBA Draft, Martin played two seasons with the Minnesota Lynx and also played with the Charlotte Sting.
 She was an assistant coach at the University of Portland before returning to UCLA as an assistant in the summer of 2004.
 As a Bruin coach (2004-08), she helped lead UCLA to its first Pac-10Tournament title in the 2006 season.
-She currently serves as a women's basketball assistant coach at Pepperdine.
+After her playing career, she moved into coaching and was an assistant coach at Portland, UCLA and Pepperdine.